Exercise 25: Even More Practice

 However, this exercise is a little different.
 You won't be running it.
 Instead you will import it into Python and run the functions yourself.

 First, run this with python ex25.py to find any errors you have made.
-Once you have found all of the errors you can and fixed them, you will then want to follow the WYSS section to complete the exercise.
+Once you have found all of the errors you can and fixed them, you will then want to follow the What You Should See section to complete the exercise.

 What You Should See

 In this exercise we're going to interact with your ex25.py file inside the python interpreter you used periodically to do calculations.
 You run python from the terminal like this:

 $ python Python 2.7.1 (r271:86832, Jun 16 2011, 16:59:05) [GCC 4.2.1 (Based on Apple Inc. build 5658) (LLVM build 2335.15.00)] on darwin Type "help", "copyright", "credits" or "license" for more information. >>>

-Here's what it looks like when I do it with the ex25.py module:
+Here's what it looks like when I work with the ex25.py module in python: